If you’re looking for a creative way to make some extra money, you should consider selling stock photos

 Here is one print promotion I ran for my stock photography.
 I had these professionally designed and printed showing my client list and the actual library numbers.
-The client could go to my website, search the number for the image, and buy it.
+The client could go to my website and see my photos online, search the number for the image, and buy it.

 I then mailed 1,000 of them to my preferred client list.
 This resulted in two stock photo sales (of other images) and one large outdoor product photography assignment.